 Academic year sticker.
 A sticker attached to the student card, which tells if the card holder’s membership is valid.
 The sticker needs to be renewed yearly.

 Alumni.
-A person who has graduated from Oamk or works there.
+A person who has graduated from Oamk.
 The alumni activities are coordinated by the alumni association in Oamk.

 Body of Representatives.
 The highest decision-making power in OSAKO lies in the hands of 25 representatives.
 Members of the body are elected by the students each year.
 All members of OSAKO have both the right to vote and to run for a seat.

 Campus.
 A building/group of buildings that houses the university of applied sciences.
-Oamk has three campuses in Oulu and one in Oulainen.
+Oamk has two campuses in Oulu and one in Oulainen.